 Homegirl London pays homage to Made.com.
 With their mantra “beautiful furniture without the high street mark up,” this online retailer brings you desirable, designer furniture at favourable prices.
 Made.com not only delivers on the style front, the also team engage with the audience to rate quality and price of products before they go on sale.
-Made.com is the brainchild of 30 year-old serial entrepreneur Ning Li (CEO) who co-founded the firm with Julien Callède and Chloe Macintosh.
+This company is the brainchild of 30 year-old serial entrepreneur Ning Li (CEO) who co-founded the firm with Julien Callède and Chloe Macintosh.
 Through the entrepreneurial vision of Ning Li, Made.com has transformed the way the UK buys its furniture.
-Customers are invited, to engage with the growing Made.com team (all 60 of them) via social media and their voting section to rate the quality and pricing of the product before the piece is available to buy.
+Customers are invited to engage with the growing team (all 60 of them) via social media and their voting section to rate the quality and pricing of the product before the piece is available to buy.
 Through crowdsourcing, Made.com delivers practical and fashionable pieces of furniture.
 Being purely online means there are no warehousing costs, overheads or inventory as everything is made to order eliminating any excess stock.
-The multi-award winning Made.com strives to offer the best to UK home buyers and all for dramatically reduced prices; often up to 70%.
-Chloe Macintosh and Julien Callède source and combine international manufacturers with global designers to create exclusive and new products to Made.com released twice a week.
+The multi-award winning company strives to offer the best to UK home buyers and all for dramatically reduced prices; often up to 70%.
+Chloe Macintosh and Julien Callède source and combine international manufacturers with global designers to create exclusive and new products which are released twice a week.
 Made.com is constantly on the lookout for new designers, they have worked with over 20 world-wide established designers and artists including Ai Weiwei, Damien Hirst, John Stefanidis, Steuart Padwick and the Chapman Brothers.
 Ning Li, CEO of Made.com kindly answered a few questions for me …

 Q: What inspired you to set up Made.com?